bloxberg-org/cert-issuer/README.md

 ## Deploying smart contract

-Before issuing certificates, you must also
+Before issuing certificates, you must also ensure that an associated smart contract is deployed to the bloxberg blockchain that your address has control over.
+Please follow the instructions located in [cert-deployer](https://github.com/bloxberg-org/cert-deployer) to deploy the contract.

 ### Issuing certificates